2020 was the year of the mouse/rat. In today’s post, you will learn 10 idioms with rats and mice.

 ~ if something goes awry, it does not happen in the way that was planned.

 We often use a shortened version “the best-laid plans of mice and men” to express understanding when unfortunate (unlucky) things affect someone’s plans.

-Alex: I bought enough food for 20 people, bought a new barbeque (BBQ) and invited all my friends to my house Saturday for a backyard party.
+- Alex: I bought enough food for 20 people, bought a new barbeque (BBQ), and invited all my friends to my house Saturday for a party.
 The weatherman just said that we will have a thunderstorm on Saturday!

 Brian: The best laid plans of mice and men.

 This is a natural way to use this idiom.
-Brian wants to show that sometimes this happens to everyone.
+Brian wants to show that sometimes unlucky things happen to everyone.
 No matter how much you plan, things can still go wrong.

 play cat and mouse with (someone)

 This idiom is used when someone (the cat) is using his/her position, power or influence to control another person (the mouse) in a way that is unfair or abusive.

 - I have liked Jennifer for months.
 She knows this but she keeps her feelings to herself.
 I’m getting tired of playing cat and mouse.
 I’ll ask her out one last time before I move on.

 - The police and the jewelry thieves have been playing cat and mouse for weeks.
 I wonder if they’ll make an arrest soon.”